 - If your mayonnaise is too thin, add hot water: Whisk a couple tablespoons of boiling water into the paleo mayo.
 This cooks the egg in the mayo very slightly, making it thicker.
 If it doesn’t thicken right away, add another teaspoon or two of hot water and continue whisking until it does.

-- A base for other sauces such as salad dressings, or dips
+- Use mayonnaise as a base for other sauces such as salad dressings, or dips.

 That depends.
-This mayonnaise is keto compliant as it’s low in carbs but many store bought mayos wouldn’t be as they contain added sugar which would increase the carb count.
+Some mayo is keto compliant but many store bought mayos are not low carb as they contain added sugar which would increase the carb count.
 Make sure you are reading labels carefully!
 This Primal Kitchen one is both keto and Whole30 compliant if you need to buy one in a store.

-A serving of this mayonnaise, which is one tablespoon, has only 1 gram of carbohydrates and 2.2 grams of fat.
+A serving of this mayonnaise, which is one tablespoon, has only 0 grams of carbohydrates and 2.2 grams of fat.